wpswings/upsell-order-bump-offer-for-woocommerce/README.txt

 = My Question is Not Listed. =
 Please visit [**WooCommerce Order Bump Knowledge Base**](https://support.wpswings.com/wordpress-plugins-knowledge-base/category/upsell-order-bump-offer-for-woocommerce/?utm_source=order-bump-org-page&utm_medium=referral&utm_campaign=order-bump-kb)

 == Changelog ==

+= 3.0.3 – Released on 05 May 2025 =
+* New: Compatibility with WordPress (6.8.1) and WooCommerce (9.8.5).

+= 3.0.2 – Released on 09 May 2025 =
+* New: Compatibility with WordPress (6.8.1) and WooCommerce (9.8.4).

+= 3.0.1 – Released on 23 April 2025 =
+* New: Compatibility with WordPress 6.8 and WooCommerce 9.8.2.
+* Enhancement: Improved template appearance on Cart and Checkout pages.

 = 3.0.0 – Released on 3 April 2025 =
 * New: Latest WP (6.7.2) and WC (9.7.1) compatibility
 * New: Funnel Schedule
 * New: Global Funnel
 * New: Exclusive Offer
 * New: Smart Offer Upgrade
 * New: Pre-Designed Upsell Funnel Templates
 * New: Funnel List
 * New: One Click Upsell Shortcodes
 * New: Payment Gateway Support
 * New: Exit intent Popup for upsell funnel
 * New: Global CSS and JS
 * New: Dynamic Shipping Price on Upsell
 * New: Upsell Sales Report Tracking
 * New: GA4 and Facebook Pixel Tracking
 * New: Product & Category Based Triggering
 * New: Schedule Offers
-* New: Upsell Template Customization
+* New: Upsell Templated Customization
-* New: Page Builder Support
+* New: Page Builder Support.

 = 2.4.4 – Released on 27 January 2025 =
 * New: Latest WP (6.7.1) and WC (9.6.0) compatibility.